KRON-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of other Bay Area television stations:

 Analog-to-digital conversion

 KRON-TV shut down its analog signal, over VHF channel 4, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's pre-transition digital signal had been on UHF channel 57, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition.
-The digital signal was moved to UHF channel 38.
-Using PSIP, KRON-TV's virtual channel is displayed as channel 4 on digital television receivers.
+The station's digital signal moved from its transition period UHF channel 57, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to UHF channel 38, using virtual channel 4.

+On March 29, 2020, KRON-TV moved from UHF channel 38 to VHF channel 7.

+ATSC 3.0

+At 10:01 a.m. on March 29, 2023, KRON turned on its new Rhode & Schwarz transmitter at Sutro Tower and began its status as an ATSC 3.0 lighthouse for the San Francisco Bay Area.
+Two days before, four of the stations participating in the ATSC 3.0 lighthouse began broadcasting KRON's main channel and subchannels as listed above to clear RF channel 7 for ATSC 3.0 use.
+Prior to the 2024 Summer Olympics in Paris, KNTV upgraded its ATSC 3.0 signal to both Dolby Vision HDR and Dolby Atmos audio (as well as adding a broadcast application allowing viewers to see weather radar or restart a program), taking advantage of technologies not available on the ATSC 1.0 signal.

 Defunct news services

 BayTV

 BayTV debuted on July 4, 1994, as a 24-hour cable news channel that was operated by KRON-TV in association with AT&T Broadband (now Comcast Xfinity).
 BayTV was carried on cable channel 35.
 The KRON news staff also provided local news updates on MSNBC and CNN Headline News on Bay Area cable systems during this period.
 KRON's now-defunct 9 p.m. newscast originally debuted on BayTV in the late 1990s and lasted until the cable channel ceased operations on August 30, 2001.
 The 9 p.m. newscast was revived on channel 4 following KRON-TV's transition to an independent station in January 2002, though it was moved to 8 p.m. when it affiliated with MyNetworkTV on September 5, 2006.
 The channel's daily Silicon Valley news recap New Media News also aired nationally on Jones Media Group cable channel Mind Extension University/Knowledge TV until that channel shut down in 2000.